i History of gaming in India

 ii The regulator

 Lotteries are regulated by the Directorate of Lotteries under the Finance Department of each state.
-Horse racing, and betting on horse racign, is regulated by the relevant turf authority or club.
+Horse racing, and betting on horse racing, is regulated by the relevant turf authority or club.
 The entertainment tax inspector performs a limited role of inspecting the books for detecting tax evasion, if any, however, this is likely to change with the Central Goods and Services Act 2017.

 For prize competitions, states have formulated rules where the manner of procuring the licence has been laid down.
 Applications are to be made to the authorities designated by the states.